Italian Villa wedding photographer – Compton Acres

 Stunning gardens and an Italian Villa

 Looking for a wedding venue with a bit of a unique style?
-The Italian Villa at Compton Acres in Poole, Dorset has a lot to offer.
-Being a Local venue to me I love to visit as it means I don’t need to worry about any travel or traffic issues, I’m literally minutes away.
+The Italian Villa at Compton Acres in Poole.
+Dorset has a lot to offer.
+Being a Local venue to me I love to visit as it means I don’t need to worry about any travel.
+I’m literally minutes away.

 In beautiful sunshine, these amazing human beings shared their wedding day with me and allowed me to capture special moments from their big day.
 I even got to learn what happens in a Chinese Tea ceremony, I had it wrong all these years!
 You won’t believe what happens!